A generalization of the Lorentz ether to gravity with general-relativistic limit: Conservation Laws as Euler-Lagrange Equations for Preferred Coordinates

 \section{Conservation Laws as Euler-Lagrange Equations for Preferred Coordinates}

 Below we consider classical condensed matter theories with Lagrange formalism and classical conservation laws as known from condensed matter theory (continuity and Euler equations).
 We know from Noether's theorem that translational invariance of the Lagrange density leads to conservation laws.
 It seems natural to identify the conservation laws obtained via Noether's theorem from the Lagrange formalism with the conservation laws as known them from condensed matter theory.
 The problem with this identification is that the conservation laws are not uniquely defined.
-If a tensor $T^{\alpha\beta}$ fulfills $\partial_\alpha T^{\alpha\beta}=0$, then the tensor $T^{\alpha\beta}+\partial_\gamma \psi^{\alpha\beta\gamma}$ fulfills the same equation if $\psi$ is an arbitrary tensor which fulfills the condition $\psi^{\alpha\beta\gamma}=\psi^{\alpha\gamma\beta}$.
+If a tensor $T^{\alpha\beta}$ fulfills $\partial_\alpha T^{\alpha\beta}=0$, then the tensor $T^{\alpha\beta}+\partial_\gamma \psi^{\alpha\beta\gamma}$ fulfills the same equation if $\psi$ is an arbitrary tensor which fulfills the condition $\psi^{\alpha\beta\gamma}=-\psi^{\gamma\beta\alpha}$.

 We solve this problem by proposing a variant of Noether's theorem which seems privileged because it is especially simple, natural and beautiful.
-Then this especially beautiful variant we identify with the known, also especially simple, classical conservation laws.
+Then this especially beautiful variant we identify with the known, also especially simple, classical conservation laws from condensed matter theory --- the continuity and Euler equations.